rzzli/TIMON/README.md

 [![python-version](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/release/python-360/)

 # MONet
-Motif Co-Occurrence Network analysis (MONet). is a tool to analyze motif co-occurrences in a set of peaks (ATAC, enhancer etc.).
-In addition, when compare the input data with background distal elements (summing 15 ENCODE cell types), Moe can identify significantly co-occuring motif pairs from the input peak set.
+Motif Co-Occurrence Network analysis (MONet) is a tool to analyze transcription factor (TF) motif co-occurrences from epigenetic datasets (open chromatin, transcription factor binding sites, enhancers, etc.).
+The first step of MONet is to identify non-overlapping motifs to identify the best matching TFs in the sequences of interest.
+Next, MONet builds co-occurrences matrices between TFs.
+Through comparing the TF co-occurrences in the cell type of interest with background cell types (50+ cell types from ENCODE), MONet identifies significantly enriched TF pair in the cell type of interest and thus construct the TF co-occurrence networks.

 For questions on installation or usage, please open an issue, submit a pull request, or contact Rick Z. Li (zhl022@eng.ucsd.edu)
 <p align="center">